readium/ts-toolkit/navigator/docs/audio/CustomizingListeners.md

 ### remotePlaybackStateChanged

-Optional.
 Fires when the Remote Playback connection state changes.
 The state is `'connecting'`, `'connected'`, or `'disconnected'`.
 Use it to update a cast button or display a status indicator.
 See [Remote Playback](./RemotePlayback.md) for the full API including device availability and prompting.

 ```js
 const listeners = {